HarperDB/documentation/docs/developers/operations-api/clustering.md

 # Clustering

 ## Cluster Set Routes
 Adds a route/routes to either the hub or leaf server cluster configuration.
+This operation behaves as a PATCH/upsert, meaning it will add new routes to the configuration while leaving existing routes untouched.

 _Operation is restricted to super_user roles only_